 Historic Pryce-Jones building in Newtown sold to 'undisclosed investor' at auction

-One of Mid Wales' most recognisable buildings has new owners, after going under the hammer at auction.
+One of Mid Wales's most recognisable buildings has new owners, having gone under the hammer at auction.

 The first part of the Royal Welsh Warehouse was built in 1879, while further extensions were added in 1887 and 1904 as the town's flannel business grew.